Counseling and Psychological Services

 Mental Health Services for Faculty and Staff

-The Counseling Center provides psychotherapy and mental health assistance only to undergraduate and graduate students.
+Emerson College Counseling and Psychological Services (ECAPS) provides psychotherapy and mental health assistance only to undergraduate and graduate students.
 If you are looking for psychological assistance, please contact your primary care physician or visit your health insurance's website to find a mental health provider.

 As faculty and staff members, you know the kind of stress that students often face balancing school, work, relationships, and personal development.
 In your role, there are times when you have the unique opportunity to listen, provide support, and make a difference in a student’s life.
-If you are not sure how to help a student, we encourage you to call or email the ECCC for a consultation.
-Sometimes, the best option for the student may be a referral to the Counseling Center.
+If you are not sure how to help a student, we encourage you to call or email ECAPS for a consultation.
+Sometimes, the best option for the student may be a referral to Counseling and Psychological Services.
 Learn more:

 - In an Emergency